BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aristotle.md

 - Wisdom is not an only Instrumental Good, but it is not Happiness
 - Feiendship = type of love for persons as non-instrumental concern for the good of others
 - The supremacy of reasons based on one’s own good for being moral both psychologically and rationally.
+- Virtue promotes happiness
+- The best life is also the pleasantest life
+- if we have one virtue we have all the virtues